 It's important in your preparation for a divorce that you know about all financial circumstances of your marriage even though you may not be the one that has regularly invested money or controlled the pension or retirement account or have been responsible for paying off the debts.

-What is involved in the financial preparation for a divorce?
-This is a very important question, because Colorado has a requirement that parties that are going through a legal separation or a divorce, or even in certain child custody cases where there's child support involved, that they exchange essential financial documents as part of the requirements by the court and by the law here in Colorado.
+What is involved in the financial preparation for a Florida divorce?
+This is a very important question, because Florida has a requirement that parties that are going through a divorce, or even in certain child custody cases where there's child support involved, that they exchange essential financial documents as part of the requirements by the court and by the law here in Florida.

 It's important in your preparation for a divorce, that you know about all the financial circumstances of your marriage, even though you may not be the one that has regularly invested money, or controlled the pension or retirement account, or been responsible for paying off the debts.
 You should have a good idea going into the divorce, or family law case, what are your financial circumstances.
 You should have a list of all the property that the two of you own, or have invested in.
 It would be a good idea to get a credit report that would show what all the debts of both parties are, all loans, credit cards, mortgages, if there are any tax liens on the property.
 Obtaining a printout from the clerk of the court regarding the property is always a good idea.
 Determining what values a house may have is easy, if you contact a realtor and ask a realtor to prepare a comparative market analysis, or CMA, for your house, and that can apply to boats and cars that either party has acquired during the course of the marriage.